HoupingY/EA-GCL/README.md

 </p>

 ## **Previous description**
-We will release the relevant codes and datasets introduced in EA-GCL here after December 1st, 2023 (i.e., the deadline of the conference).
-These codes are attached to the conference paper: "Unbiased and Robust: External Attention-enhanced Graph Contrastive Learning for Cross-domain Sequential Recommendation (ICDMW2023).
+The code is attached to our paper: "Unbiased and Robust: External Attention-enhanced Graph Contrastive Learning for Cross-domain Sequential Recommendation" (ICDMW 2023).
+If you want to use our codes or datasets in your research, please cite our paper.
 ## **Code description**
 ### **Vesion of implements and tools**
-1.python 3.6
+1. python 3.6

-2.tensorflow 1.12.0
+2. tensorflow 1.12.0

-3.scipy 1.5.3
+3. scipy 1.5.3

-4.numpy 1.16.0
+4. numpy 1.16.0

-5.pandas 0.22.0
+5. pandas 0.22.0

-6.matplotlib 3.3.4
+6. matplotlib 3.3.4

-7.Keras 1.0.7
+7. Keras 1.0.7

-8.tqdm 4.60.0
+8. tqdm 4.60.0